 Dysfunction No. 5: Inattention to Results

 Dealing with the first four dysfunctions doesn’t matter if the organization fails its mission or is forced to go out of business.
-Meeting individual and department goals are not enough, the organization must achieve success in its overall outcome-based performance.
-Every great organization specifies what it plans to achieve, and these goals, more than the financial metrics they drive, make up the near-term, controllable results.
-Inattention to results manifests when team members focus on their individual status or individual department results to the detriment of the organization as a whole.
+Meeting individual and department goals are not enough.
+The organization must achieve success in its overall outcome-based performance.
+Every great organization specifies what it plans to achieve.
+These goals, more than the financial metrics they drive, make up the near-term, controllable results.
+Inattention to results manifests when team members focus on their individual status or individual department results.
+Therefore, detrimental to the organization as a whole.

 Overcoming Inattention to Results:

 We have seen many organizations where departments are well managed, but processes that cross multiple departments have many wastes.
-Organizations must measure results that customers value, and ensure they only reward those behaviors and actions that contribute to those results.
-We recommend organizations share their goals and results throughout the organization as key performance indicators.
-This promotes some healthy internal competition and makes it easier to see which teams are struggling and need help.
+Organizations must measure results that customers value, and then ensure they only reward those behaviors and actions that contribute to those results.
+We recommend organizations share their goals as well as their results throughout the organization as key performance indicators.
+This promotes some healthy internal competition and also makes it easier to see which teams are struggling and need help.

 Moving from Dysfunctional to High-Performance